 Simon joined CDP in 2015.
 A qualified chartered accountant and former partner at KPMG his experience includes auditing and advising a number of international corporations on financial accounting, disclosures, internal controls, fundraising and acquisitions and disposals.
 Most recently he has advised start-up companies in the food and drink sector.

-Cate’s role involves working with key stakeholders to deliver significant changes in the corporate management of water.
+Cate manages CDP’s Water Security program with a focus on working with key stakeholders to deliver significant changes in the corporate management of water.
 Cate has ten years of experience in the environmental and sustainable development fields and has a strong technical, scientific and project management background.
 Cate holds a BSc in Environmental Science from Lancaster University.

-Head of disclosure
+Head of Reporter Services

 Daniel is responsible for CDP’s engagement with responding companies and works with CDP’s strategic partners to develop and deliver support services for disclosing companies.
 Daniel was previously a journalist before joining CDP in 2003.
 He has a BSc in Sociology from City University, London.